 Start by making a household budget, or at the very least make a list of what your expenses are each month, and see if you can reduce them to free up cash to pay your debts.
 If that’s not possible, consider filing a consumer proposal as a way to make a deal with your credit cards and other debts.
 If you can’t afford that, read our article on how to file bankruptcy in Canada to decide if that’s an option for you.

-Even better, contact a bankruptcy Canada trustee to arrange a no charge initial consultation to review your options.
-The sooner you start, the sooner you can be debt free.
+Even better, contact a Licensed Insolvency Trustee to arrange a no charge initial consultation to review your options.
+The sooner you start, the sooner you can be debt-free.